 Betelgeuse is a dying star.
-Despite being the second brightest star in the constellation or group of stars known of Orion the Hunter it is actually named quite often as the brightest, Alpha Orionis.
-Additionally, Australians tend to get the name of Orion wrong by calling it the saucepan.
+Despite being the second brightest star in the constellation or group of stars known of Orion the Hunter it’s named quite often as the brightest, Alpha Orionis.
+Additionally, Australians tend to get the name of the constellation Orion wrong by calling it the saucepan.

-You should have a lovely clear view of it at the moment, looking toward the east north east.
-Find the orange glow of Betelgeuse, then go a little bit higher and you’ll see three stars in a row, close together of equal brightness.
-They make up the base of the saucepan.
-You can go up one side, up the other side, and then off at an angle for the handle, and there you have it.
+You should have a lovely clear view of it now, looking toward the east north east.
+Find the orange glow of Betelgeuse, then go a little bit higher and you’ll see three stars in a row, close together of equal brightness, they make up the base of the saucepan.

 If you can find it, you’ve done well.
 I should point out that it’s not Australians, in fact, our friends across the ditch in New Zealand often get it wrong as well, and so do many people in Southern Africa.

 He made up a list of red herrings, things not to look at if you were trying to find a comet.
-This particular object was simply the 42nd object of his list.
+This object was simply the 42nd object of his list.
 It is a nebula which is the Latin word for cloud.
-It’s a star forming cloud that’s roughly 1,300 light years away.
-It’s absolutely huge at 24 light years across.
-It’s part of a much larger cloud that you can’t see all of unless you do incredibly difficult astrophotography.
-The whole cloud is called the Orion Molecular Cloud.
-This portion of the cloud of gas and dust that we can see is being lit up from within by at least 8 baby stars and we call them the Trapezium.
-If you have a look, you might just be able to see a few of them in there.
-We believe that there’s enough material to form around 700 stars at the moment.
-Six of them, however you can see relatively easily.
+It’s a star forming cloud that’s roughly 1,300 light years away and its huge at 24 light years across.
+M42 is being lit up from within by at least 8 baby stars that we call the Trapezium.

 Leaving Orion, our next stop is a little bit further around toward the northeast and just a little higher to 25 degrees above the horizon.
 We’re looking for the star Aldebaran in the constellation of Taurus the Bull.
 Here you’re going to see pretty much just another of these golden reddish stars.
 Again the colour tells us the star is coming to the end of its life.

-Aldebaran, brightest star in Taurus is what we call a K5 orange giant.
-It’s the 14th brightest star in the night sky at a distance of about 65 light years and it’s coming to the end of its life.
-At the moment, it’s exhausted most of its hydrogen fuel in its core and has expanded to about 44 times the size of the Sun, but only a little under twice its mass.
+It’s the 14th brightest star in the night sky at about 65 light, it’s exhausted most of its hydrogen fuel in its core and has expanded to about 44 times the size of the Sun, but only a little under twice its mass.
 It will continue to expand and die within a few million years at most.

 Go a little bit further toward the north, your left and we’re still only 25 degrees above the horizon.
 You’re going to see a small group of young stars, an open cluster and most agree is the most spectacular of all.
 It’s called M45 or the Pleiades.

 There are many different cultural stories that relate to these stars as being seven sisters.
-If you have a look at them however, you’ll probably be able to see six.
+If you look at them, however, you’ll probably be able to see six.
 If you’ve got really good eyesight, you might see nine.
 Rarely do you ever meet anyone who can say, “Well, do you know what?
 I can see seven.”
 Yet strangely, they’re often referred to as seven sisters.

-By the way, if you drive a Japanese car and it has an emblem on it of a group of stars joined by lines you’re probably looking at a Subaru.
-Yes, that’s the Japanese name for this group of stars, Subaru.
+By the way, if you drive a Japanese car and it has an emblem on the bonnet of a group of stars joined by lines, you’re looking at a Subaru.
+Yes, that’s the Japanese name for this group of stars.

-The astronomical version of longitude starts in this part of the sky in what we call it the first point in Aries.
+The astronomical version of longitude used to start in this part of the sky in what we call it the First point in Aries.
 Sadly, it gets rather complicated here because the Earth does a 26,000 year wobble on its axis and everything changes position ever so slowly.

 In my opinion, don’t waste too much time looking into Aries with only three bright stars.
-Continue past it and now head toward the northwest for a group of stars that makes up a square.
+Continue past it and now head toward the northwest for a group of stars that’s fairly obvious and makes up a big square.
 What you’re looking for is the flying horse, Pegasus.